-- Increase in traffic load will cause an increase in the environmental noise along the access road to the Project Site. - Increase in traffic load, interruption of roads and limitation to traffic where existing village roads will be used, during construction activities and road closures. - High speed of heavy vehicles and increased road traffic is a concern for local communities. - Increased road traffic could lead to accidental wildlife losses. - Usage of existing roads can cause damage on the roads due to heavy vehicles.
+- Increase in traffic load in highways will cause an increase in the environmental noise. - High speed of heavy vehicles and increased road traffic in highways is a concern for local communities. - Increased road traffic could lead to accidental wildlife losses. - Usage of existing roads can cause damage on the roads due to heavy vehicles.